5 Things to Know About Front-Load Washers

-And yet only 28 percent of washers shipped to stores in 2020 were front-loaders, according to the Association of Home Appliance Manufacturers—far below the 38 percent shipped in 2009.
+And yet only 28 percent of washers shipped to stores in 2020 were front-loaders, according to the Association of Home Appliance Manufacturers—a marked drop from the 38 percent shipped in 2009.
 By comparison, 44 percent of shipped washers were top-load agitators and 28 percent were high-efficiency top loaders.

 So why the decline in popularity?

-Based on data from CR surveys of more than 100,000 members who purchased a new washing machine between 2011 and 2021, front-load washers are prone to mold, mildew, and odor.
+Based on data from CR surveys of more than 100,000 members who purchased a new washing machine between 2011 and 2021, front-load washers do present some drawbacks, notably that they are prone to mold, mildew, and odor.

 Dogged by these issues, some consumers may have decided to switch to top-loaders, says Mark Allwood, a senior market analyst at CR.
 For others, he adds, “the higher price of front-loaders might have made them think twice.”

 Indeed, front-load washers have a median cost of $827 compared with top-load high-efficiency (HE) washers ($674) and top-load agitators ($619).
 To better compete with lower-priced top-loaders, some manufacturers have introduced lower-priced front-loaders that sell for $800 or less.

 At 70 to 120 minutes per load in our tests, front-loaders are the slowest type of washer.
 High-efficiency (HE) top-loaders, the type without a center-post agitator, usually take 55 to 75 minutes per load, and most agitator top-loaders clock in between 35 and 65 minutes.